-The other night as I was driving.
+The other night I was driving as I was driving on 185.
 I noticed that it was really getting dark but that people were not putting on their lights.

 It puzzled me for a moment until I realized that I was wearing my sunglasses and when I took them off everything changed.